ryantaplin/docker-read-write-servlet/README.md

 - ~~Successfully deploy MySQL to docker (requires dualboot of Ubuntu)~~
 - ~~Create docker file for application using base JRE image~~.
 - ~~Deploy docker image successfully and get it successfully interact with MySQL container~~.
-- Research: Check if I can reference MySQL container URL by container name in Docker.
+- ~~Research: Check if I can reference MySQL container URL by container name in Docker~~.
 - Setup Kubernetes and deploy docker containers under Kubernetes.

 # TODO - Read Servlet